Myron Roderick

-Myron Willis Roderick (September 15, 1934 – December 28, 2011) was an American wrestler, head college coach of wrestling and tennis, and college athletics administrator.
+Myron Willis Roderick (September 15, 1934 – December 28, 2011) was an American wrestler, college coach, and college athletics administrator.
+As a wrestler in college, he was a three-time All-American and two-time NCAA Wrestling national champion.
 He competed at the 1956 Summer Olympics in freestyle wrestling.
 As a wrestling coach at Oklahoma State, Roderick introduced recruiting on a major scale in the sport of wrestling.
-He also established the foundation of what is now USA Wrestling.
+Oklahoma State would win seven team NCAA Championships while he was head coach.
+Roderick also established the foundation of what is now USA Wrestling.

 In 1976, Roderick was inducted into the inaugural class of the National Wrestling Hall of Fame as a Distinguished Member.